Six Flags & Texas Railroad

 The Six Flags & Texas Railroad is an amusement park heritage railroad and the only attraction still operating from the inaugural 1961 season of Six Flags Over Texas in Arlington, Texas.
-Two steam locomotives transport guests on a 1 mile journey around the park with stops at two stations located around the park.
+Two steam locomotives transport guests on a 1 mile journey around the park with stops at two stations.

 History

 Both locomotives on the Six Flags & Texas Railroad were originally built at the turn of the century for the Enterprise sugar cane plantation in Louisiana.
 Engine #1, known as the Green Train (due to its color scheme) or the Mary Ann, was built in 1901 by the Cooke Locomotive and Machine Works, which later became part of the American Locomotive Company (ALCO).
 The smaller engine #2, known as the Red Train or Lydia, was created for the plantation in 1897 by H.K.
 Porter, Inc.